 Today Ford’s Theatre stages four theatrical productions a year; but this reintroduction of live shows is only a relatively recent development.
 On January 30, 1968, performers appeared on stage for the first time since the night of Lincoln’s assassination.
+Vice President Hubery Humphrey spoke at the evening's event.
 The photo above shows Ford’s as it looked in 1968, prepared to entertain live audiences once again.

 When John T. Ford first opened his theatre in 1862, he hoped it would be home to prominent actors and a place of entertainment for the nation’s capital city.
 Lincoln’s assassination three years later derailed this plan and forced Ford to permanently close his doors.
 After its sale to the federal government, the gutted building served as offices and a museum before becoming storage space after a tragic internal collapse.
 One could imagine this would be frustrating to John T. Ford after all the time and money he spent making his theatre so grand.